Drayton McLane: Volunteer activities

 In April 2020, Governor Greg Abbott named McLane to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.

+Political activity

+McLane contributed $61,200 to Donald Trump's 2020 presidential campaign.

 McLane Stadium

 Baylor University announced in December 2013 that it would name its new football stadium McLane Stadium after "one of the most distinguished and generous alumni families in Baylor University history."